rcrowther/django-static_models/README.md

 So,

-    ./manage.py -e modelstaticmerge
+    ./manage.py modelstaticmerge -e

 Will generate HTML files from the configuration.
 From the second configuration above the files will be put in site/page/ and will be named from the slug data + '.html'.

+By default modelstaticmerge will generate files where it finds no static file exists.
+And it will overwrite files that are not the same size as files it generates.
+It assumes these have been altered.
+But it will not modify files that are the same size.
+This introduces some 'rclone' type behaviour.
+If you are using deployment or backup tools like 'rclone', they will be able to detect new and changed files themselves, and act efficiently.

 The management command is a little stripped down.
-You can do the same, with more options, by using the shell to import the ModelGenerator class from static_models.utils.
+You can do the same, with a few more options, by using the shell to import the ModelGenerator class from static_models.utils.

 ## ModelGenerator